 Department of Business Administration

-Department faculty conduct research on a wide range of topics that impact modern businesses and organizations, publish in reputed journals and conference proceedings, present at international, national, and regional conferences, and serve as editors, editorial board members, and reviewers for international and national journals and periodicals.
+Department faculty conduct research on a wide range of topics that impact modern businesses and organizations, publish in distinguished journals and conference proceedings, present at international, national, and regional conferences, and serve as editors, editorial board members, and reviewers for international and national journals and periodicals.

 Faculty members also actively engage and train undergraduate students in research.
 The goal is to develop student skills by involving them on research that aligns with their mentor’s expertise and ongoing research projects.